lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Changes in version -03

+* Changed the title to reflect that it is specific to ML-KEM.
 * Added Max Pala, Jan Klaußner, and Scott Fluhrer as authors.
 * Added text to Introduction to justify where and why this mechanism would be used.